JuliaSpace/SatelliteAnalysis.jl/docs/src/man/ground_facilities/ground_facility_accesses.md

 By default, the algorithm computes the accumulated access, _i.e._, it considers the access active if either station has visibility to the satellite.
 We can change this logic by overloading the function in the keyword parameter `reduction`.
-For repl, let's compute only the accesses when the satellite has visibility to both ground stations at the same
+For example, let's compute only the accesses when the satellite has visibility to both ground stations at the same
 time: